MIT's Mission in the Humanities, Arts, and Social Sciences

 — MELISSA NOBLES, KENAN SAHIN DEAN

-Every MIT students studies the humanities, arts, and social sciences.
+100% of MIT students study the humanities, arts, and social sciences.
 Find out why!

 The Power of the Humanities, Arts, and Social Sciences at MIT